 How much does Doordash pay?
-DoorDash is one of the best food delivery services out there, but what’s it like driving in 2021?
-Senior contributor and Dasher pro Dash Bridges shares his review of how DoorDashing has changed over the years and what you can expect as a Doordash Driver in 2021.
+DoorDash is one of the best food delivery services out there, but what’s the pay like this year?
+Senior contributor and Dasher pro Dash Bridges shares his review of how DoorDashing has changed over the years and what you can expect as a Doordash Driver.

 At The Rideshare Guy, we’ve been covering rideshare and delivery apps since 2015.
 We’ve tried and tested dozens of different delivery apps ourselves, but being an DoorDash courier still remains one of our favorite ways to make money today.
 In fact, it’s on our list of the best food delivery apps to work for!

 - Is it worth it to drive for DoorDash?
 Yes!
 DoorDash drivers nationally are averaging $25 per hour